NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: More Experiment Details

-\begin{exmp}{Example of prompt for GED}{exmp:ged} You are required to solve the Graph Edit Distance problem between two molecules.
+\begin{exmp}{Condensed example for GED}{exmp:ged} You are required to solve the Graph Edit Distance problem between two molecules.
 Each edit operation (adding or deleting an edge, adding or deleting an isolated node, or relabeling a node) has the identity cost.
-Your objective is to establish a mapping between the atom IDs from Molecule A to Molecule B, ensuring that each atom ID in Molecule A corresponds to exactly one atom ID in Molecule B. The mapping corresponds to the minimum edit cost between the two graphs. \\ \\ **Problem to Solve**\\ You are given the following two molecules:\\Molecule A:\\- Atoms: Cl (atom 0), C (atom 1), Cl (atom 2), Cl (atom 3).\\- Bonds: 0-1, 1-2, 1-3.\\Molecule B:\\- Atoms: Cl (atom 0), Ge (atom 1), Cl (atom 2), Cl (atom 3).\\- Bonds: 0-1, 1-2, 1-3.\\\\ Represent the node mapping as a list of integers, where the position in the list corresponds to the atom ID in Molecule A and the value at that position indicates the corresponding atom ID in Molecule B. For instance, if atom 0 in Molecule A corresponds to atom 1 in Molecule B, atom 1 in Molecule A corresponds to atom 0 in Molecule B, and atom 2 remains unchanged, the mapping would be represented as [1, 0, 2, ...]. \end{exmp}
+Your objective is to establish a mapping between the atom IDs from Molecule A to Molecule B, ensuring that each atom ID in Molecule A corresponds to exactly one atom ID in Molecule B. The mapping corresponds to the minimum edit cost between the two graphs. \\ **Problem to Solve**\\ You are given the following two molecules:\\Molecule A:\\- Atoms: Cl (atom 0), C (atom 1), Cl (atom 2), Cl (atom 3).\\- Bonds: 0-1, 1-2, 1-3.\\Molecule B:\\- Atoms: Cl (atom 0), Ge (atom 1), Cl (atom 2), Cl (atom 3).\\- Bonds: 0-1, 1-2, 1-3.\\ Represent the node mapping as a list of integers, where the position in the list corresponds to the atom ID in Molecule A and the value at that position indicates the corresponding atom ID in Molecule B. For instance, if atom 0 in Molecule A corresponds to atom 1 in Molecule B, atom 1 in Molecule A corresponds to atom 0 in Molecule B, and atom 2 remains unchanged, the mapping would be represented as [1, 0, 2, ...]. \end{exmp}

-\begin{exmp}{Example of prompt for MCP}{exmp:mcp} You are required to solve the Maximum Clique Problem for an undirected academic network.
+\begin{exmp}{Condensed example for MCP}{exmp:mcp} You are required to solve the Maximum Clique Problem for an undirected academic network.
 In this network, nodes represent authors and edges represent research collaborations.
-Your objective is to find the largest subset of nodes such that every pair of vertices in this subset is connected by an edge.\\\\**Problem to Solve**\\- Authors in the network: Gang Zhou, Jean-Dominique Decotignie, Michel Misson, Pascale Minet, Gary V. Yee, Bhaskar Krishnamachari, Rana Diab, Erwan Livolant\\- Research collaborations between these authors: Gang Zhou and Bhaskar Krishnamachari, Gang Zhou and Michel Misson, Gang Zhou and Rana Diab, Jean-Dominique Decotignie and Michel Misson, Michel Misson and Pascale Minet, Michel Misson and Bhaskar Krishnamachari, Michel Misson and Gary V. Yee, Michel Misson and Erwan Livolant, Michel Misson and Rana Diab, Pascale Minet and Bhaskar Krishnamachari, Pascale Minet and Erwan Livolant, Bhaskar Krishnamachari and Erwan Livolant.\\\\Identify the clique with the maximum number of authors in this network.
+Your objective is to find the largest subset of nodes such that every pair of vertices in this subset is connected by an edge.\\**Problem to Solve**\\- Authors in the network: Gang Zhou, Michel Misson, Pascale Minet, Gary V. Yee, Bhaskar Krishnamachari, Erwan Livolant\\- Research collaborations between these authors: Gang Zhou and Bhaskar Krishnamachari, Michel Misson and Pascale Minet, Michel Misson and Gary V. Yee, Pascale Minet and Bhaskar Krishnamachari, Pascale Minet and Erwan Livolant \\Identify the clique with the maximum number of authors in this network.
 Present your answer in the following format: [AuthorA, AuthorB, AuthorC, AuthorD, ...].

 \end{exmp}